Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Applications of Second Variation Formula

 Identify $S^1 \cong [0,1]$.
 Let $p \in \N^{+}$.
 There exists an $\eps_p > 0$, such that for any $\eps_p > \eps > 0$, there exists a positive energy minimizer of \eqref{ACEnergy} on $[0, 1/(2p)]$ with dirichlet boundary conditions, $u_{\eps, 2p}^+$.
 Now define

 i.e. we reflect and repeat $u_{\eps, 2p}^+$ at each subsequent interval of length $1/(2p)$.
 By symmetry, this is a solution to Allen--Cahn.
-We recall that all solutions to Allen--Cahn on $S^1$ with a finite number of zeros are of the above form.
+We recall that all solutions to Allen--Cahn on $S^1$ with a finite number of zeros are of this form.
 This is done in \cite{mantoulidis2022double}, proposition 2.1, among other places \begin{theorem}[\cite{mantoulidis2022double}, Prop 2.1] Let $\eps > 0$.
 Given $u$ a solution to \eqref{ACEquation} on $S^1$ with $|u^{-1}(0)| > 0$ and finite, $u = u_{\eps, 2p}$ for some $p \geq 0$ \end{theorem} \Pf Lift $u$ to a solution on $\R$.
 Using the Poincar\'e-Bendixson theorem (\S 10.5 in \cite{hirsch2012differential}) on the dynamical system given by $(u, u_x)$, we see that $u$ is either constant, periodic, or heteroclinic.
 If $u$ is constant, then $p = 0$ and $|u^{-1}(0)| = 0$.
 If $|u^{-1}(0)| > 0$, then $u$ cannot be heteroclinic, as this is not $1$-periodic and $u$ is lifted from $S^1$ with at least $1$ zero.
-Thus $u$ must be periodic on $\R$. \nl \nl WLOG, $u(0) = 0$ and let $\alpha > 0$ be the first positive $0$ of $u$.
+Thus $u$ must be periodic on $\R$. \nl \nl Without loss of generality, $u(0) = 0$ and let $\alpha > 0$ be the first positive $0$ of $u$.
 Now construct

 The two functions agree on $[0, \alpha]$, so by existence and uniqueness, they are equal everywhere.
 Now note that because $u$ is lifted from $S^1$, we have $u(0) = u(1) = 0$, which means that $n \alpha = 1$ for some $n$, i.e. $\alpha = 1/n$.
 Finally, note that $u$ changes sign at $k \alpha$, and $u_{x} \Big|_{x = 0}$ is only defined if $n$ is even.
 Thus $\alpha = 1/(2p)$ for some $p \in \N^+$. \nl \nl With this, our goal is to compute the Morse index of all solutions on $S^1$ with $|u^{-1}(0)|$ finite.
 We'll first show \cref{CircleSecondVarProp} \CircleSecondVarProp* and then conclude \cref{S1MorseIndexTheorem} \CircleMorseIndexTheorem* \begin{Remark} By \cref{EqualityOfIndicesTheorem} (adapted for a one dimensional manifold), theorem \ref{S1MorseIndexTheorem} shows that the Allen--Cahn index of $u_{\eps, 2p}$ equals $2p-1$ for all $\eps > 0$ sufficiently small. \end{Remark}